 Let me tell y’all something – quail are not inexpensive when you purchase them at Whole Foods.
 Whew!
 There was some sticker shock for sure!
 And to think we used to have them for the cost of a few shotgun shells.

 Rinse the quail and pat dry thoroughly with paper towels.
 Generously season each bird with salt and pepper both inside and out.

-Meanwhile, in a well-seasoned black iron skillet bring enough oil for frying up to temperature.
-You’ll want oil to a depth of about 1-inch.
+Meanwhile, in a well-seasoned black iron skillet, heat the oil.
+You’ll want the oil to a depth of about 1-inch for frying the quail.

 - Buttermilk Fried Quail from Hunter Angler Gardener Cook

 - Skillet Fried Quail with Honey Heat from Acadiana Table

 - Bacon Wrapped and Glazed Grilled Quail from The Grillin’ Fools